daniel-zint/RatRace/README.md

 These libraries must be installed first using CMake.

-Additionally the source code for Blossom V is required: https://pub.ist.ac.at/~vnk/software.html The code must be stored in "./src/Blossom5/".
+Additionally, the source code for Blossom V is required: https://pub.ist.ac.at/~vnk/software.html The code must be stored in "./src/Blossom5/".

 # Setup
 - This software uses CUDA.
-Set the according architecture in CMakeLists.txt, Line 61.
+Set the according architecture in CMakeLists.txt, Line 30.
 A list of architechtures can be found here: https://en.wikipedia.org/wiki/CUDA

 - This software uses the C++17 standard